 Related reading: How to harvest and store rainwater.

 Everyone, from politicians to farmers and water bottling companies that drain ground waters should be more responsible.
-They should think less of their profits and work together to stop the Earth from becoming something else than a Blue Planet.
+They should think less of their profits.
+They should work together to stop the Earth from becoming something else than a Blue Planet.

 Since it’s not an ideal world, we should all take precautionary measures in order to make sure our loved ones have all the water they need.